Ivanka Trump: Arming teachers an option that 'needs to be discussed'

 “I know my father.
 So I think I have that right as a daughter to believe my father."

-Trump, a White House senior adviser, also discussed her father's proposal of arming teachers is an option worth discussing.
-The president made raised the idea after a gunman killed 17 people at a high school in Parkland, Florida, this month.
+Trump, a White House senior adviser, also discussed her father's proposal of arming teachers, which the president raised after a gunman killed 17 people at a high school in Parkland, Florida, this month.

 In an interview in South Korea, where Trump led the U.S. presidential delegation to the closing ceremony of the Olympic Winter Games, NBC News' Peter Alexander asked Trump, the mother of three young children, whether she thinks providing teachers with firearms would make students safer.